Preventing Prescription Drug Misuse

-Opioids are substances that work on the nervous system in the body or specific receptors in the brain to reduce the intensity of pain.
+Opioids work on the nervous system in the body or specific receptors in the brain to reduce the intensity of pain.

-Prescription opioids can be used to treat moderate-to-severe pain and are often prescribed following surgery or injury, or for health conditions such as cancer.
-In recent years, there has been a dramatic increase in the acceptance and use of prescription opioids for the treatment of chronic, non-cancer pain, such as back pain or osteoarthritis, despite serious risks and the lack of evidence about their long-term effectiveness.
+Prescription opioids can treat moderate to severe pain and are often prescribed following surgery or injury or health conditions such as cancer.
+In recent years, there has been a dramatic increase in the acceptance and use of prescription opioids to treat chronic, non-cancer pain, such as back pain or osteoarthritis, despite serious risks and the lack of evidence about their long-term effectiveness.

 Opioids are being overprescribed.
-And it is not children reaching in medicine cabinets who have made drug poisoning the is the number one cause of unintentional death in the United States.
-Adults have been prescribed opioids by doctors and subsequently, become addicted or move from pills to heroin.
+And it is not children reaching in medicine cabinets who have made drug poisoning the number one cause of unintentional death in the United States.
+Adults have been prescribed opioids by doctors and subsequently become addicted or move from pills to heroin.